University College Utrecht: Exchange programmes

 Apart from taking courses at other universities in the Netherlands, students have the opportunity to go on exchange to universities worldwide.
 University College Utrecht also accepts incoming exchange students from partner universities.

 Alumni

-University College Utrecht alumni are represented by the University College Alumni Association (UCAA).
+UCU alumni continue their studies in a wide range of disciplines, and as a result, they find employment with a large number of employers across different fields.
+Graduates work as doctors, lawyers, psychologists, policy advisors, consultants, politicians, PhD candidates, marketers, and in many other professions.
+More examples can be found on the UCU website.

 Fees

-The following figures apply to the academic year 2025-2026: Students from within the European Economic Area pay an annual tuition fee of €5.398, Non-EEA students pay €16.484.
+The following figures apply to the academic year 2026-2027: Students from within the European Economic Area pay an annual tuition fee of €5.591, Non-EEA students pay €17.073.
 Campus fees are €8.231 per year and cover the general costs of living on campus and making use of the campus facilities.
 Water, electricity and internet connectivity are included.
 All students pay a contribution of €100 to the UCSA (University College Students Association).